hmcts/sds-flux-config/apps/ipam/README.md

 # IPAM
-We have deployed ipam following some of the documetation here - https://azure.github.io/ipam/#/  , please note that there is no official documentation on ipam on AKS so we manage to deploy it by doing some research and then some help form the ipam support team.
+We have deployed ipam following some of the documetation here - https://azure.github.io/ipam/#/  , please note that there is no official documentation on ipam on AKS so we manage to deploy it by doing some research and then some help from the ipam support team.

 ## IPAM resources
 This are the resources deployed part of the ipam deployment on AKS.